shredthaGNAR/list-of-my-starred-repos/README.md

 * [donnemartin/dev-setup](https://github.com/donnemartin/dev-setup): macOS development environment setup:  Easy-to-understand instructions with automated setup scripts for developer tools like Vim, Sublime Text, Bash, iTerm, Python data analysis, Spark, Hadoop MapReduce, AWS, Heroku, JavaScript web development, Android development, common data stores, and dev-based OS X defaults.
 * [0xdevalias/devalias.net](https://github.com/0xdevalias/devalias.net): Source for devalias.net
 * [thunderbird/developer-docs](https://github.com/thunderbird/developer-docs): Developer documentation for Thunderbird contributors.
+* [said7388/developer-portfolio](https://github.com/said7388/developer-portfolio): Software Developer Portfolio Website built with next.js and tailwind CSS that helps you showcase your work and skills as a software developer.
 * [matomo-org/device-detector](https://github.com/matomo-org/device-detector): The Universal Device Detection library will parse any User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.
 * [sujaykundu777/devlopr-jekyll](https://github.com/sujaykundu777/devlopr-jekyll): (FREE SITE GENERATOR) - A Customizable/Hackable portfolio jekyll theme where you can blog using Markdown or CMS :rocket: in minutes built for developers. (with CMS) - All you have to do is fork this repo ✨
 * [BrettHuang2019/devportfolio](https://github.com/BrettHuang2019/devportfolio): A lightweight, customizable single-page personal portfolio website template built with JavaScript and Sass